prodriguezsosa/labelProp/README.md

 # labelProp
-An R package for propagating labels from a set of seeds (under construction).
+An R package for propagating labels from a set of seeds using embeddings (under construction).